UWCNuclear/GammaCoincidence/README.md

 ## Introduction

-In this experiment, we will be measuring gamma rays – these are the rays coming from the nucleus.
+In this experiment, we will measure gamma rays – the rays coming from the nucleus.
 Gamma rays are the highest energy electromagnetic radiation we know, even higher than X-rays, and they easily travel through matter [Krane].

 The typical analogue signal processing and acquisition chain includes these steps:
 Series of modules with a single task → MCA → Histogram [Leo, Knoll]